MISTLab/ROSBuzz/readme.md

 ===
 To run the ROSBuzz package using the launch file, execute the following:

-    $ roslaunch rosbuzz rosbuzzm100.launch
+    $ roslaunch rosbuzz rosbuzz.launch

-Note : Before launching the ROSBuzz node, verify all the parameter in the launch file.
+Note : Before launching the ROSBuzz node, verify all the parameters in the launch file.
+A launch file using gdb is available also (rosbuzzd.launch).

+* Buzz scripts: Several behavioral scripts are included in the "buzz_Scripts" folder, such as "graphformGPS.bzz" uses in the ICRA publication below and the "testaloneWP.bzz" to control a single drone with a ".csv" list of waypoints.
+The script "empty.bzz" is a template script.

 Publisher
 =========

 * Messages from Buzz (BVM):
-The package publishes mavros_msgs/Mavlink message with a topic name of "outMavlink".
+The package publishes mavros_msgs/Mavlink message "outMavlink".

+* Command to the flight controller:
+The package publishes geometry_msgs/PoseStamped message "setpoint_position/local".

 Subscribers
 -----------

 * Current position of the Robot:
-The package subscribes' to sensor_msgs/NavSatFix message with a topic name of "current_pos".
+The package subscribes to sensor_msgs/NavSatFix message "global_position/global", to a std_msgs/Float64 message "global_position/rel_alt" and to a geometry_msgs/PoseStamped message "local_position/pose".

 * Messages to Buzz (BVM):
-The package subscribes' to mavros_msgs/Mavlink message with a topic name of "inMavlink".
+The package subscribes to mavros_msgs/Mavlink message with a topic name of "inMavlink".

-* Battery status:
+* Status:
-The package subscribes' to mavros_msgs/BatteryStatus message with a topic name of "battery_state".
+The package subscribes to mavros_msgs/BatteryStatus message "battery" and to either a mavros_msgs/ExtendedState message "extended_state" or a mavros_msgs/State message "state".

 Service
 -------

-* Remote Controller command:
+* Remote Controller:
-The package offers service using mavros_msgs/CommandInt service with name "rc_cmd".
+The package offers a mavros_msgs/CommandLong service "buzzcmd" to control its state.

-Client
+References
 ------

-* Flight controller client:
-This package is a client of mavros_msgs/CommandInt service with name "fc_cmd".
+* ROS and Buzz : consensus-based behaviors for heterogeneous teams.
+Submitted to the Internaional Conference on Robotics and Automation (September 2017).
+6pgs.
+St-Onge, D., Shankar Varadharajan, V., Li, G., Svogor, I. and Beltrame, G. arXiv : https://arxiv.org/abs/1710.08843

+* Over-The-Air Updates for Robotic Swarms.
+Accepted by IEEE Software (September 2017 - pending minor revision).
+8pgs.
+Shankar Varadharajan, V., St-Onge, D., Guß, C. and Beltrame, G.